 \begin{theorem} Suppose $\text{Ric}(v,v) \geq 0$ for every timelike tangent vector $v \in T_pM$.
 Let $S \subset M$ be a compact spacelike hypersurface with future convergence $k > 0$.
 Then $M$ is future timelike incomplete. \end{theorem} Any blender-type construction on $\mathbb R^2 \times T^2$, then, cannot respect the strong energy condition without introducing timelike incompleteness.
-One could reasonably accept this and seek a metric only satisfying an independent (and more physical) energy condition, such as the dominant energy condition-- there appears to be no obstruction to this in the literature:
+One could reasonably accept this and seek a metric only satisfying an independent (and more physical) energy condition, such as the dominant energy condition\footnote{Recall that the dominant energy condition imposes that any four-momentum density seen by observers is future-pointing and causal, a directly physical requirement.
+In contrast, while the strong energy condition is geometrically convenient, it can be violated by entirely reasonable and simple classical matter models, such as free scalar fields.}-- there appears to be no obstruction to this in the literature:

 \begin{question} Does there exist a geodesically complete and time-orientable Lorentzian metric on $\mathbb R^2 \times T^2$ which respects the dominant energy condition and asymptotes to an FLRW geometry? \end{question}